fleschutz/PowerShell/Docs/open-google-mail.md

 ## open-google-mail.ps1 - Opens Google Mail

-This script launches the Web browser with the Google Mail website.
+This PowerShell script launches the Web browser with the Google Mail website.

 ## Parameters
 ```powershell